walkingriver/scout-law/ch03-helpful.md

 # Helpful

-> We understand that we are part of a team and we care about each other.
-Our coworkers can come to us with their problems, trusting that we will do what we can to assist them in finding a solution.

-Effective leaders prioritize the needs of their team members, customers, and stakeholders and are always willing to offer support and assistance when needed.
-Being helpful can take many forms, from providing guidance and mentorship to simply lending a listening ear.

-### The Ripple Effect of Helpfulness

-The first few weeks were hectic.
+The next few weeks continued to be hectic.
 Deadlines loomed, and the pressure was on.
-Amid the chaos, Alice noticed Mark, one of the junior developers, struggling to keep up.
+Amid the chaos, Alice noticed Mark struggling to keep up.
 Mark was eager but green, and it showed.
 His inexperience became a bottleneck, and other team members were visibly frustrated.

 Alice had two choices: either reassign Mark's tasks to more experienced developers or help him rise to the occasion.
 The former would be quicker, but Alice recognized this as a pivotal moment, not just for Mark but for the entire team's dynamics.